 George died just a few miles from where he used to teach, at home, in the same leafy, old-time neighborhood where he always lived.
-He was married for more than 50 years.
-He taught theology for two decades at the university and also worked as a director of religious education.
-He was a parishioner at his local parish for more than 50 years.
+He was married for more than 55 years to his wife Theresa.
+He taught theology for nearly two decades at Seattle University and also worked as a director of religious education.
+He was a parishioner at his local parish, St. Joseph Church on Capital Hill, for more than 50 years.
 I guess George was a role model for me about what a lay Catholic married man can be, at least intellectually.
 He had his rough edges, of course, and no one would ever accuse him of being a saint, but he taught me and many of us what it was like to be a passionate, engaged, politically active, intellectually rigorous, questioning yet faithful, lay Catholic.
 May he rest in peace and may perpetual light shine upon him.

 - None Found